-All-weather and Indoor Activities in Aoraki Mt Cook
+All-Weather and Indoor Activities in Mt Cook – Perfect for a Rainy Day!

 It’s true, most of the experiences in Mt Cook, whether it’s flying in a helicopter or hiking, does require some good weather.
 If you find yourself in Aoraki Mt Cook on a rainy day, don’t just sit in your motel room sulking.
 Try these things to do in Mt Cook on a rainy day!